Jezorko/vertx-vue-example/README.md

 ### Local development

 Repackaging the JAR file on every change would slow down the local development.
-Both application may be ran separately to avoid this issue.
+Both applications may be run separately to avoid this issue.

 #### Back-End